 Introduced in 2016, USP <800> Hazardous Drug – Handling in Healthcare Settings, aims to address alarming statistics related to hazardous drug exposure—equating to approximately 8 million healthcare workers annually, according to the Centers for Disease Control and Prevention.
-Pharmacy directors recognize the urgency, yet many lack the resources needed to ensure ongoing, sustainable compliance by this year’s December 1, 2019 deadline.
+Pharmacy directors recognize the urgency, yet many lack the resources needed to ensure ongoing, sustainable compliance.

 There are many challenges that hospitals are facing with the upcoming enforcement of USP <800> and it can be difficult to navigate it all.
 Eric Kastango, from the Kastango Consulting Group, recently presented Preparing for Enforcement: USP <800> Readiness Checklist and following are some key insights from that webinar.

 Because of the proven dangers of exposure from handling medications, establishing a robust hazardous drug safety program is key.
 Studies have shown that there is a significant association between occupational exposure during a normal workday and increases in chromosomal aberration in healthcare workers.
 It is essential to comply with USP <800> in order to protect the patients and staff exposed to hazardous drugs in your facilities.